mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 **Activity, Actions and Operations**

-MOVE TO ANALYSIS DISCUSSION SECTION OF THIS CHAPTER?
+Following the terms and concepts used by Leontiev [-@leontiev_activity_2009], EXPLAIN IN JUST ENOUGH DETAIL HERE.

 Move summary of Activity, actions, operation (as per Barab here), link to GDP as a project / unity of activity.

-In the methodology chapter the concept of activity as a primary unit for analysis to research community activity was outlined.
+The concept of activity as a primary unit for analysis to research community activity was outlined.

 ### Analysis of activity system through conflicts and contradictions between elements